 In fact, federal courts have been so unwilling to hear regulatory takings cases that the probability of dismissal of their lawsuits often is the greatest barrier between injured property owners and their receipt of just compensation.
-One commentator, in a scholarly study of all takings cases litigated in federal courts between 1983 and 1988, noted that judges avoided the merits in over 94 percent of the cases.
-Another study determined that in 83 percent of the takings claims raised in federal district courts from 1990 to 1998 the court never reached the merits, and when the court did reach the merits it took an average of 9.6 years for the dispute to be resolved.
+One commentator, in a scholarly study of all takings cases litigated in federal courts between 1983 and 1988, noted that judges avoided the merits in over 94 percent of the cases.118 Another study determined that in 83 percent of the takings claims raised in federal district courts from 1990 to 1998 the court never reached the merits, and when the court did reach the merits it took an average of 9.6 years for the dispute to be resolved.119

 The confusion in property rights jurisprudence undoubtedly is a factor in that.
 Were judges to possess a coherent, well-grounded theory of property rights, examining allegations of state overreaching would not be a difficult matter.
 The Supreme Court's vague balancing test, however, requires that judges juggle large quantities of information regarding local politics, sociology, economics, and administrative custom, all to no apparent purpose.
 Under such circumstances, the process quite naturally must seem bewildering and distasteful.
-It is no wonder that, in the words of one appellate court, "The lack of uniformity among the [federal] circuits in dealing with zoning cases ... is remarkable."
-117
+It is no wonder that, in the words of one appellate court, "The lack of uniformity among the [federal] circuits in dealing with zoning cases ... is remarkable."120

-To fully appreciate how procedural impediments work, however, one must grasp one fact above all: Whereas at one time Americans could use their property freely, today, virtually everywhere, any change in use can come about only after government at some level-sometimes several levels-has given the owner permission to make the change.
-The permitting process today is ubiquitous.
+To fully appreciate how procedural impediments work, however, one must grasp one fact above all: Whereas at one time Americans could use their property freely, today, virtually everywhere, any change in use can come about only after government at some level sometimes several levels-has given the owner The permitting process today is ubiquitous.
 It is a hurdle behind which hides one horror story after another.
-The story of Bernadine Suitum, discussed earlier, is a case in point.
+The web of procedural barriers contrived by federal judges makes it almost impossible for landowners to obtain a hearing in federal court.